DallanQ/race_for_the_galaxy/Manual.md

 #### Military

-> A white circle with a red border and +1 inside
+> Icon of a white circle with a red border and +1 inside

 Contributes +1 Military towards conquering a military world (a white circle with a red border).

-> A white circle with a red border and +2 inside
+> Icon of a white circle with a red border and +2 inside

 Contributes +2 Military towards conquering a military world (a white circle with a red border).

-> A white circle with a red border and +3 inside
+> Icon of a white circle with a red border and +3 inside

 Contributes +3 Military towards conquering a military world (a white circle with a red border).

-> A white circle with a red border and -1 inside
+> Icon of a white circle with a red border and -1 inside

 The -1 is not optional.
 This power reduces the player’s Military, making worlds harder to conquer.

 #### Specific Military

-> A light shade of red circle with a red border and +4 inside.
+> Icon of a light shade of red circle with a red border and +4 inside.

 +4 Military towards conquering a Rebel military world (a light shade of red circle with a red border).

 #### Specific Reduce Cost / Military

-> A brown circle with a black border and -1 inside
+> Icon of a brown circle with a black border and -1 inside
-> A light shade of brown circle with a red border and +1 inside
+> Icon of a light shade of brown circle with a red border and +1 inside
-> A yellow cirlce with a black border and -2 inside
+> Icon of a yellow cirlce with a black border and -2 inside
-> A yellow cirlce with a red border and +2 inside
+> Icon of a yellow cirlce with a red border and +2 inside

 Reduce the cost of placing a non-military world of the indicated kind (a blue box, green box, brown box), or add to the player's Military when conquering a military world of that kind.